ReneSorensen/VSTSTools/SQLplusExecuter/readme.md

 ## SQPplus Executer
 Execute file or sorted files in folder using application SQLplus.

+## New Features
+New field if this is checked, the task will fail in the case of no files to process

 ## Features
 Set types of files and this files will be executed using SQLplus commands